Quick start

 The formula in plain language

 In plain language: The calculator scales the copper ohms-per-1,000-feet value by wire length and multiplies by the number of conductor lengths included.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer